fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Single Responsibility Principle (SRP)</b> <br>
 A class should only have a single responsibility.
-Example: Seperate Journal class and PersistanceManager class for saving the journal entries instead of putting the saving functionality into the Journal class itself.
+Example: Seperate `Journal` class and `PersistanceManager` class for saving the journal entries instead of putting the saving functionality into the `Journal` class itself.
 </p>
 {: .notice}

 <p>
 <b>Open-Closed Principle (OCP)</b> <br>
 Entities should be open for extension but closed for modification.
-It is better to extend a class (for example using multiple inheritance) rather than modifying a class that has already been tested (the change may be necessary due to changed requirements)
+It is better to extend a class (for example using multiple inheritance) rather than modifying a class that has already been tested (the change may be necessary due to changed requirements).
+Example: `Product` class with different traits (color, size) and `ProductFilter` class that has methods to filter for items in a vector that contains pointers to products (`ProductFilter::by_size`, `ProductFilter::by_color`, `ProductFilter::by_color_and_size`).
 </p>
 {: .notice}